weiserlab/homepage2/content/home/welcome.md

 With hundreds of millions of Internet of Things devices deployed worldwide and their number projected to reach a trillion soon, the Internet of Things has become a crucial part of our lives and economy.
 We cover a wide range of topics in our research and teaching to enable a vision of the ubiquitous Internet of Things. <br>

-We strive to build real-world systems and prototypes that address real-world issues.
+We strive to build systems and prototypes that address *real-world* issues.
 Our work is highly interdisciplinary, and we enjoy collaborating and working with engineers, artists, scientists, government members and industry members from various domains and disciplines.<br>